Important Notice

 Director of Quality Control, Publishing Coordinator, & Editor

-Leslie Ferguson is the author of When I Was Her Daughter, an award-winning memoir about how grit, hope, and luck lead a lonely, lost girl to the place she was always meant to be.
-An International Memoir Writers Association board member, Leslie enjoys her regular involvement with the San Diego Writers and Editors Guild, So Say We All, and Poets Underground.
+Leslie Ferguson is the award-winning author of When I Was Her Daughter, a memoir about how grit, hope, and luck lead a lonely, lost girl to the place she was always meant to be.
+An International Memoir Writers Association board member, writing coach, and editor whose authors have won multiple awards, Leslie enjoys her regular involvement with the San Diego Writers and Editors Guild, SD/Pen, and So Say We All.
 Leslie holds an MA in English Literature and an MFA in Creative Writing from Chapman University and is currently working on her second book, a novel about one woman's quest for intimacy, truth, and love.
-After two decades of teaching, this Southern California native has settled in San Diego, California, where she is passionate about helping other writers achieve their dreams.
-She also loves good whiskey and lives happily with one husband and two cats.

 JESSICA HAMMETT